umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/Module00_Introduction.md

   Equity at institutional.equity@umich.edu.

-## Workshop patterns and Zoom controls
+## Workshop patterns, Zoom controls, and using Slack

 - We will be recording this session.
 Recordings will be available to participants following the workshop.